sanyalsunny111/LLM-Inheritune/README.md

 </p>

 <p align="center" width="30%">
-      A closer look at the same GPT-2 large model reveals that the dominant mass proportion of several attention matrices is concentrated in a single column, particularly in deeper layers.
+      A closer look at the same GPT-2 large model reveals that the dominant mass proportion of several attention matrices are concentrated in a single column, particularly in deeper layers.

 </p>